Last updated on July 5th, 2019

 - Belarc Advisor: Another freeware utility (for personal use only) that creates a detailed report of your installed software, hardware, Antivirus Status, etc. and displays the report into a Web browser window (as an HTML file).

 Step 1.
-Download Windows 7 (or Windows 8) DVD ISO Image file.
+Download Windows 7 Disc Image File (.ISO).

 Download the appropriate Windows 7 DVD ISO image for the version that you own, from Microsoft's Software Recovery Center.

-* Note: You must have your own Product key to activate your copy of Windows.
+* Note: You must have your own Product key to download and to activate Windows 7.